NetSuite certifications: the ultimate guide

 The NetSuite Certified SuiteFoundation is an essential piece of the NetSuite development jigsaw, and you need the certification to complete the other certifications NetSuite offers.

-Certified Administrators are expected to be familiar with:
+Certified Administrators need to be familiar with:

 - SuiteCloud platform